-This section shows how to set up TrueConf Group using the remote control.
-To enjoy more convenient administration and advanced features, we recommend using the control panel in the web interface.
+This section shows how to perform initial settings for the TrueConf Group terminal using the control panel.
+For more convenient administration with advanced options, we recommend using the control panel, accessible via the web interface.

-Connect the supplied equipment, display, and network interface to the endpoint system unit.
+Connect the supplied equipment, screen, and network interface to TrueConf Group.
 In addition, you can connect a USB keyboard if you want to control the device this way.
-Then connect TrueConf Group to 110–240V grid using the power supply unit and turn it on by pressing the power button on the front panel.
+Then plug TrueConf Group to 110–240V grid with the power supply unit and turn it on by pressing the power button on the front panel.

 Once you have turned on the endpoint for the first time, you need to configure your network connection parameters and control panel access.

-To set an IP address, gateway and subnet mask for the endpoint, go to Configuration → Network → IPv4.
+To set the IP address, gateway and subnet mask for TrueConf Group, go to Configuration → Network → IPv4.

 If your network has a DHCP network service, check the corresponding box to configure the connection automatically.
 Otherwise, configure the following parameters manually: